marle3003/mokapi/docs/guides/get-started/welcome.md

 ---
-title: Welcome to Mokapi Getting Started Guides
+title: Understanding mocking APIs with Mokapi
-description: These guides covers everything you need to know about Mokapi and mocking APIs
+description: These guides covers everything you need to know about Mokapi and mocking APIs.
 cards:
   items:
     - title: Run your first mocked REST API